HL7/fhir-exchange-routing-ig/input/pages/specification.md

 #### FHIR service base URLs used in routing between intermediaries and to the actual destination server

-The destination and each delegated intermediary (participating in exchange hops following the Inbound Gateway intermediary) defines the URL at which it accepts requests intended for the destination.
+The destination and each delegated intermediary (participating in exchange hops following the inbound gateway intermediary) defines the URL at which it accepts requests intended for the destination.
 Each party is free to determine the appropriate structure of the URL to meet its preferences and technical requirements, as described in the preceding section.

 This guide does not prescribe a particular URL structure to be used; however, it SHALL: